odyskat/Smart_ventilator/README.md

 The device is made from simple PLA or ABS plastic and optionally TPU for the gaskets, everything is 3d printed using simple ender printers.
 It includes a sensor stand in the back for fastening the sensor, a cable management bay, cable out holes **(which must be filled with standard silicon to achieve water resistance.)**, and screw joints which must be embedded with threaded inserts for plastic.
 It hangs from a top window metal bar.
 The battery sits outside the casing for easy access and recharging.
 In the future, a solar panel for battery charging will be added to make the system completely autonomous.

+3d printable files included in the folder "for 3d print".

 Renders of the device :